The Friendly PC Model Legal Framework in Healthcare

 Security Agreement

-An important financial agreement, the Security Agreement allows the MSO to take a security interest in the PC, particularly if the MSO extends a line of credit to the PC.
+The Security Agreement is an important financial agreement that allows the MSO to take a security interest in the PC, particularly if the MSO extends a line of credit to the PC.
 It empowers the MSO to retrieve funds directly from the PC in cases of non-payment.
 This security interest reduces risk for the MSO (and investors that fund the MSO).
+If the MSO is working with a lender, the lender might also request that deposit account control agreements (DACAs) be in place between the MSO, the PC, and the PC's bank.

 Line of Credit Agreement